jaguirr10/Fibonacci-Series/README.md

 # Fibonacci-Series
-Java program renders the Fibonacci sequence up to a given number.
+Java program that renders the Fibonacci sequence up to a given number.